javascript-tutorial/en.javascript.info/1-js/04-object-basics/05-object-toprimitive/article.md

     alert(obj * 2); // 4, ToPrimitive gives "2", then it becomes 2
     ```

-- Binary plus first checks if the primitive is a string, and then does concatenation, otherwise performs `ToNumber` and works with numbers.
+- Binary plus performs checks the primitive -- if it's a string, then it does concatenation, otherwise performs `ToNumber` and works with numbers.

     String example:
     ```js run